 Black, Richard D., and Danny H. Rogers.
 1993.
 Evaluating Pumping Plant Efficiency Using On-Farm Fuel Bills.
 Kansas State University Cooperative Extension Service, Manhattan, Kansas.
 4 p.

 Loftis, J.C., and D.L.
 Miles.
 2004.
 Irrigation Pumping Plant Efficiency.
 Colorado State University Cooperative Extension Service, Fort Collins, CO.
 4 p.

 A take-to-the-field reference to help irrigators save energy, water, and money; includes guidelines for water management, equipment maintenance, and handy conversions and formulas.
-Get a free printed copy by calling 800-346-9140 (toll-free).
+Get a printed copy by calling 800-346-9140 (toll-free).

 Extending Electric Motor Life.
 Hansen, Hugh J. and Walt L. Trimmer.
 PNW 292.
 Oregon State University, Corvallis, OR.
 4 p.

 Irrigation Energy Saving Ideas.
 2000.
 By Richard F. Beard and Robert W. Hill.
 Utah State University Extension Service, Logan, UT.
 5 p.